One important photography skill to master is to learn how to photograph people. There are a lot of Digital Photography Tips web sites, for sure.

 If you would like additional information, there are a many printed books on this topic.

 You can find them at Amazon:

 I know.
 I have a small library of books on portrait photography as well as other "How to photograph...." a variety of subjects.

-Photography Portrait Tips.
-The importance of eyes and how to photograph people with regard to the impact of perspective, photography lighting and composition.
+Eyes and Portrait Photography Making portraits with more impact by having your subjects eyes follow you everywhere.
+The importance of eyes and how to photograph people with regard to the impact of perspective, photography lighting. and composition.

 Family Portrait Tips.
 This article is good to read if you want to get a few general tips on outdoor family portrait photography as well as few sample poses you can copy.

 Newborn Portrait Photography.
 If you have an interest in information about newborn portrait photography, you might enjoy reading this.